u-boot/u-boot/tools/binman/binman.rst

 descriptions one by one, collecting the input binaries, processing them as needed and producing the final images.

-The same binaries may be used by multiple images.
-For example binman may be used to produce an SD-card image and a SPI-flash image.
+The same binaries may be used for multiple images.
+For example, binman may be used to produce an SD-card image and a SPI-flash image.
 In this case the binaries going into the process are the same, but binman produces slightly different images in each case.

 For some SoCs, U-Boot is not the only project that produces the necessary binaries.
-For example, ARM Trusted Firmware (ATF) is a project that produces binaries which must be incorporate, such as `bl31.elf` or `bl31.bin`.
-For this to work you must have built ATF before you build U-Boot and you must tell U-Boot where to find the bl31 image, using the BL31 environment variable.
+For example, ARM Trusted Firmware (ATF) is a project that produces binaries which must be incorporated, such as `bl31.elf` or `bl31.bin`.
+For this to work you must have built ATF before you build U-Boot, and you must tell U-Boot where to find the bl31 image, using the BL31 environment variable.

 How do you know how to incorporate ATF?
 It is handled by the atf-bl31 entry type